jocooper2018/r4c10/README.md

 ## App overview

 On the page `/dblp/`, you can search bibliographic references on dblp and store them in a local database.
+Only `Conference and Workshop Papers` and `Journal Articles` are saved.

 On the main page (`/`), you can search bibliographic references in the local database.